mattxwang/qwerhacks-21-workshops/education-track/README.md

 * intersectional approaches to "traditional" education
 * and more!

-In particular, there's lots of LGBTQIA issues that could benefit from innovative education.
+In particular, there's lots of LGBTQIA+ issues that could benefit from innovative education.
 Consider:

-* innovative ways to present LGBTQIA history, theory, and language
+* innovative ways to present queer history, theory, and language
 * how inaccurate, ineffective, and *boring* some online diversity trainings are!
 * queer-friendly educational services that priortize inclusivity
 * and more!